junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Maybe because he runs out of prophets to kill?
 That's all the people he kidnapped last time, I believe that's all the names Samandriel told him when he was tortured."

-"Hum, 'runs out of prophets to kill' isn't a sentence I thought I'd hear," Dean says as he pulls out the searching engine.
+"Hmm, 'runs out of prophets to kill' isn't a sentence I thought I'd hear," Dean says as he pulls out the searching engine.
 And there they are, the other three innocent non-prophets, other three letters: "O", "Y", "S".

 "*'Hello, Boys.'* So the message is for us."
 Dean reads out loud, so pissed and disbelieving that he's almost laughing.
 He breathes in sharply then lets it out.
 "What's wrong with Crowley?
 He lost his phone or something?
 Couldn't just give us a call to say hi like normal people?"